DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   RTE_ETH_FLOW_MAX.
 The release 2.2 does not contain these ABI changes, but release 2.3 will. [postponed]

-* ABI will change for rte_mempool struct to move the cache-related fields to the more appropriate rte_mempool_cache struct.
-The mempool API is also changed to enable external cache management that is not tied to EAL threads.
-Some mempool get and put calls are removed in favor of a more compact API.
-The ones that remain are backwards compatible and use the per-lcore default cache if available.
-This change targets release 16.07.

 * The mbuf flags PKT_RX_VLAN_PKT and PKT_RX_QINQ_PKT are deprecated and are respectively replaced by PKT_RX_VLAN_STRIPPED and PKT_RX_QINQ_STRIPPED, that are better described.
 The old flags and